Dominik-97/curriculum-vitae/index.md

 ### Soft Skills

-- Listed are, important to say in my opinion, my soft skills, as its easy to say, that some might overlap to hardskills:
+- Listed are, it is essential to say, in my opinion, my soft skills, as it's easy to say that some might overlap with hard skills:
   - interpersonal skills,
   - teamwork,
   - effective communication,